7 Creative Walking Tour App Ideas to Boost Visitor Engagement

 1. Hidden Gems & Local Legends Tour

-Uncover the spots locals love and the stories tourists miss.
+Uncover the spots locals love and the stories tourists often miss.
 This tour shines a light on tucked-away landmarks, historic buildings, or urban folklore.
-Think alleyway murals, old theatres, or that shop with the mysterious past.
-Add photos, audio narration, or trivia to immerse visitors in your town’s most overlooked moments.
+Think alleyway murals, old theaters, or a shop with a interesting past.
+Adding photos and audio narration can help immerse visitors in your town’s most overlooked moments.

 2. Shop Local Passport Trail

 Turn your downtown into an open-air rewards program.
-Visitors earn points by checking in at local shops, cafés, or vendors, just like a digital tourism passport.
-Offer exclusive deals, discounts, or giveaways at participating locations.
-It’s a fun, trackable way to increase foot traffic and support small business.
-See how a platform like Driftscape transformed Bruce County's local passport program.
+Visitors can earn points by checking in at local shops, cafés, or vendors, functioning much like a digital tourism passport.
+You can offer exclusive deals or small incentives at participating locations to encourage repeat visits.
+This is a practical, trackable way to help increase foot traffic.
+For example, Bruce County used the Driftscape platform to transform their local passport program into a measurable success, showing how digital tools can directly support small business growth.

 3. Art Walk or Mural Tour

 Celebrate your community’s creativity with a self-guided art tour.
-Highlight local artists, public murals, and sculptures with behind-the-scenes content, artist bios, or video interviews.
-Make it interactive by adding a scavenger hunt component or letting visitors vote on their favorite pieces.
+Highlight local artists and public sculptures with behind-the-scenes content or video interviews.
+To make it more interactive, consider adding a scavenger hunt component or using augmented reality (AR) features to show the process behind a specific mural.

 4. Foodie Finds & Farmers Markets